 The amount of starch in the flour at hand will also play a role in its water absorption.
 This is because as the starch granules begin to break, they will also begin absorbing water as the water molecules are now able to get within the starch molecule structure.

-Also, something to keep in mind is that the storage conditions for will also play a role in the water absorption.
+Something to also keep in mind is that the storage conditions for a given flour will also play a role in its water absorption.
 Generally, flour stored in a dry environment will absorb more water as it has lost some of its moisture content due to the dry storage conditions.